aica-wavelab/tech-crash-course/index.md

 ## 📰 Announcements
 {: .no_toc }

-15.01.2023 - Save the date!
+04.03.2025 - Save the date!
 The tech crash course on AI in Culture and Arts is coming soon.
-First bloc will be on **Tuesday, April 23rd** and **Thursday, April 25th, 2024**.
+First bloc will be on **Wednesday, April 9th** and **Thursday, April 10th, 2025**.

 ---